bouhormq/Naadi/docs/firebase-setup-guide.md

    EXPO_PUBLIC_FIREBASE_MEASUREMENT_ID=your_measurement_id_for_user_web
    ```

-#### 2.1.2 Register Business Web App
+#### 2.1.2 Register Partner Web App
 1. Click on the web icon (</>) AGAIN to add a second web app
-2. Register the app with a nickname like "Naadi Business Web"
+2. Register the app with a nickname like "Naadi Partner Web"
-3. Copy the `firebaseConfig` object values to `naadi-business/.env.local`:
+3. Copy the `firebaseConfig` object values to `naadi-partner/.env.local`:
    ```
    EXPO_PUBLIC_FIREBASE_API_KEY=your_api_key
    EXPO_PUBLIC_FIREBASE_AUTH_DOMAIN=your_project_id.firebaseapp.com